For Parents

 PWCF is here to support and empower you as you parent your child during the school-age years.
 Below is a Quick Guide to learning more about areas of particular interest for parenting the adult with PWS.

-Of Prader-Willi Syndrome’s myriad symptoms, sometimes even surpassing the life threatening and life-limiting hyperphagia food drive, maladaptive behaviors typically rank as one the greatest challenges.
+Of all of Prader-Willi syndrome’s myriad symptoms, maladaptive behaviors typically rank as one the greatest challenges.
 While PWS is a spectrum disorder and not everyone will exhibit the same degree of behavioral symptoms, the strategies presented within the resources below will help you better manage PWS’s behavioral symptoms.
-For more information about PWS or to request a PWS Training for your school, clinic staff, residential or vocational work staff, just contact us!
+For more information about PWS or to request a PWS Training for your family, school, clinic staff, residential or vocational work staff, just contact us!

 Blind Rage